STANDARDS & BEST PRACTICES

 - Camps

-- Bush homes / homestays
+- Bush homes/homestays

 - Bandas

-What are the objectives of the Scheme?
+What are the objectives of the Certification?

 - Promote and increase awareness of environmentally and socially sound business practices (educational/ change of attitude towards environmental governance and social responsibility).